C&C Yachts: Expansion

 C&C became the breeding ground for the next generation of boat designers, employing young designers such as Henry Adriaanse, Rob Mazza, Rob Ball, Mark Ellis, and Steve Killing.
 Designer Mark Ellis left the company in 1976 to draw the Niagara and Nonsuch sailboats for George Hinterhoeller, who had sold his shares in C&C that same year.
 Robert W. Ball was the chief in-house designer until 1991.

 Every Canadian Canada's Cup contender between 1969 and 1978 was a C&C product.
 The Canada's Cup winner in 1978 was a C&C design, the Two Ton class Evergreen, owned by Don Green with Hans Fogh at the helm.
 The design was a radical, dinghy-like, 41-foot boat, designed with the aim of winning the trophy.
 The catastrophic failure of the mast during a "stiff breeze" on Lake Ontario while on a shakedown cruise may have been indicative of design issues, as the C&C design team had exploited loopholes in the regatta rules.
 As one example, the galley was required to have sink but, in order to save weight, it had no drain, which the rule makers had not thought to specify.
 The deck hatches opened inward, which could be a safety hazard if they gave way during a capsize or broach, and the Evergreen crew faced protests over this defect in both the SORC and in the Canada's Cup.
 Upon reflection over the 1979 Fastnet race in which he participated, Skipper Green later said that Evergreen "never should have gone to England" for the Admiral's Cup, which is the destination of most Canada's Cup winners.
 Canadian Yachting magazine stated fifteen years later that "few yachts have created more controversy than" Evergreen, and that "its extreme design and controversial features ruffled feathers around the world."
 After the competition that year, the rule books were rewritten to preclude safety problems like those raised by the design of Evergreen, and as a result, C&C never received another commission for a Canada's Cup yacht.

-By the early 1980s, C&C found itself at the forefront of the sailing industry, from both sailing performance and business success:C&C had built more that seven thousand boats since its foundling in 1969.
+By the early 1980s, C&C found itself at the forefront of the sailing industry, from both sailing performance and business success:C&C had built more than seven thousand boats since its foundling in 1969.
 At it highest in 1984, sales were estimated at about $44 million and profits at about $2 million, placing it in the top three North American sailboat builders, along with Hunter Marine and Catalina Yachts.